lesmana/image-to-ansi-blocks/README.md

 the characters are terminal code for something similar to "pixels with color information".

-it does not resize or sample or dither the image. if the image is too big you will get a jumbled mess of colored pixels. it only works well with tiny images. icons to be precise.
+it does not resize or dither the image. one pixel in the image will be one pixel in the terminal. if the image is too big you will get a jumbled mess of colored pixels. it only works well with tiny images. icons to be precise.